Kesar098/Higher-Dimensional-Steiner-Tree-Algorithm/README.md

 The Euclidean Steiner tree problem is to find a tree of minimal length interconnecting a given set of n points in a d-dimensional Euclidean space by the insertion of Steiner points.

 This repository contains the code for Smith's algorithm [1] implemented in Julia v1.11 using a priority queue and Smith's numerical method is implemented using Successive Over-Relaxation.
+This algorithm expands on the work of Fonseca, Brazil, Winter and Zachariasen [2].
 You can experiment with the intial sorting algorithm, the intial upper bound and the relaxation factor used for the numerical algorithm.

 * [1] Warren D. Smith.
 “How to find Steiner minimal trees in Euclidean d-space”.
 In: Algorithmica 7.1–6 (June 1992),